 Are filing taxes electronically a new thing?
 Absolutely not.
 In 1986, the IRS started accepting simple tax returns electronically.
 Does this come as a shock to you?
 It did to me.
 No one has ever called the IRS “ahead of its time.”
 Electronic filing to the IRS may have started with a small team in 1986, but it has come a long way since then.

 Let’s face it, electronic filing is not a new thing.
 In fact, here at Greenshades Software, we got our start back in 1992, specifically helping our customers create these early payroll tax e-files.

 So, how can something that’s been around for so long, that the government has invested millions of dollars into, not be required for all businesses?
 It’s only logical that the IRS would want you to participate, and they do!
 These requirements do not end at company income tax returns – these requirements also apply to company payroll taxes.

 To add to the government’s investment, Congress passed IRS RRA 98 containing a provision setting a goal of an 80 percent e-file rate for “all federal tax and information returns.”
 This applies to many business taxes, such as corporate income tax and payroll tax.

 As the IRS pushes to meet its 80 percent e-filing goal, businesses will need to prepare for payroll tax filing requirements.
-Businesses will need to either dedicate more resources to administering payroll processing, reporting and depositing, in-house, or outsource these operations to a third-party payroll service provider.
+Businesses will need to either dedicate more resources to administering payroll processing, reporting, and depositing, in-house or outsource these operations to a third-party payroll service provider.

 So who is required to e-file?
-Generally speaking, the e-filing requirements are determined based on the number of records a business is filing to a reporting agency, such as a federal agency (the IRS, for example), a state agency, or a local agency.
-In some cases, if a business can make a substantial claim as for why they should be excluded from e-filing requirements, some states are willing to be flexible, but the federal government is generally not flexible.
+Generally speaking, the e-filing requirements are determined based on the number of records business is filing to a reporting agency, such as a federal agency (the IRS, for example), a state agency, or a local agency.
+In some cases, if a business can make a substantial claim as to why they should be excluded from e-filing requirements, some states are willing to be flexible, but the federal government is generally not flexible.